harism/android-pagecurl/README.md

 ToDo
 ====
-* Fix shadows as now there's overlapping with surface in some situations.
+* Fix drop shadow calculation as now there's overlapping with page surface in some situations.
+Additionally in some cases drop shadow polygons overlap each other making it almost black.
-* Adjust fake shadow calculation.
+* Adjust fake self shadow calculation.
-* Add some details to make it more book like.
+* Add some details to make it a bit more book alike.
-* Split implementation into two separate Eclipse projects.
-A library and an example application using it.

 Some details
 ============